demisto/content-docs/docs/integrations/context-and-outputs.md

 ## Context Use Cases

 :::caution Important Note
-When setting `integration_name` with the vendor value, make sure it matches the name of the initegration as defined in the [yml file](yaml-file#basic-information).
+When setting `integration_name` with the vendor value, make sure it matches the name of the integration as defined in the [yml file](yaml-file#basic-information).
 :::